SiLab-Bonn/pyBAR/README.md

   pip install pyqtgraph
   ```

-Checkout pyBAR from git then run the following commands from the within pybar folder:
+Clone pyBAR from git and then run the following commands from the within project folder:

 1. Build with:
    ```